-Robert Graham, MD, and Benjamin Szerlip, DO, are leading orthopedic surgeons providing state-of-the-art labral repair procedures for patients in Austin, Cedar Park and Round Rock, Texas, who have symptoms like pain, inflammation, shoulder instability and reduced range of motion, using methods aimed at relieving symptoms while strengthening the joint.
-If you have shoulder pain, call Austin Shoulder Institute or make an appointment online today.
+Robert Graham, MD, a leading orthopedic surgeon providing state-of-the-art labral repair procedures in Austin, Texas.
+If you have symptoms like pain, inflammation, shoulder instability, and reduced range of motion, using methods aimed at relieving symptoms while strengthening the joint, or if you have shoulder pain, call Austin Shoulder Institute or make an appointment online today.

 What is the labrum?

 Your labrum is a ring of soft tissue that surrounds your shoulder joint.
 Your shoulder comprises several bones, muscles, tendons, and ligaments that allow an extensive range of motion.
 The head of your humerus fits into the glenoid, the shoulder sock.
 Your labrum and rotator cuff hold the shoulder joint together and provide support, strength, and stability.

 What are the different types of labral injuries?